 According to 49 U.S.C.
-31149 (c)(1)(C) and (F), FMCSA is required to conduct periodic reviews of a select number of MEs on the National Registry to ensure that proper examinations of such operators are being conducted and to periodically review a representative sample of the MER Forms associated with the name and numerical identifiers of applicants transmitted under subparagraph (E) for errors, omissions, or other indications of improper certification.
-If FMCSA finds it appropriate in conducting any review of the performance of MEs on the National Registry, as provided by 49 U.S.C.
-31149 (c)(1)(C) and (F), to obtain copies of the MER Forms and supporting medical records for CMV drivers examined, it follows the applicable policies and procedures to ensure the security and privacy of the personal health information about the driver contained therein.
+31149 (c)(1)(C) and (F), the Agency is required to conduct periodic reviews of a select number of MEs on the National Registry to ensure that proper examinations of such operators are being conducted and to periodically review a representative sample of the MERs associated with the name and numerical identifiers of applicants transmitted under subparagraph (E) for errors, omissions, or other indications of improper certification.
+If the Agency finds it appropriate in conducting any review of the performance of MEs on the National Registry, as provided by 49 U.S.C.
+31149 (c)(1)(C) and (F), to obtain copies of the MERs and supporting medical records for CMV drivers examined, it follows the applicable policies and procedures to ensure the security and privacy of the personal health information about the driver contained therein.
 FMCSA follows similar procedures in conducting any investigation into whether or not a CMV driver is or should be physically qualified to operate a CMV.
-Therefore, FMCSA requires submission of MERs and supporting medical records through a secure web application for which each certified ME has an individual password-protected account.
-FMCSA implements policies and procedures to reasonably limit the uses and disclosures of medical information and PII.
+Therefore, the Agency requires submission of MERs and supporting medical records through a secure web application for which each certified ME has an individual password-protected account.
+FMCSA will implement policies and procedures to reasonably limit the uses and disclosures of medical information and PII.

-Beginning June 22, 2021, information from the MEC submitted by MEs for CLP/CDL applicants/holders, will be electronically transmitted to the SDLAs via CDLIS for entry into the appropriate CDL driver record within one business day of receipt from the National Registry.
+The information from the MEC is transmitted to FMCSA by midnight (local time) of the next calendar day following the examination by MEs for drivers required to have a CDL, is then promptly and accurately transmitted to the SDLAs electronically via CDLIS for entry into the appropriate CDL driver record within one business day of receipt from FMCSA.
+In view of this purpose, the legal basis of the two previous final rules also serve as the legal basis for this proposed rule.
 The primary legal basis for the 2008 final rule, Medical Certification Requirements as Part of the CDL, is section 215 of Motor Carrier Safety Improvement Act [Pub.
 L. 106-159, 113 Stat.
 1767 (Dec.
 9, 1999)] (set out as a note to 49 U.S.C.
 31305).
 The primary legal basis for the 2012 final rule, National Registry of Certified Medical Examiners, is 49 U.S.C.
 31149, enacted by section 4116(a) of Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, Public Law 109-59, 119 Stat.
 1726 (Aug.
 10, 2005) (SAFETEA-LU).
-The primary legal basis for the Medical Examiner's Certification Integration final rule, is the same as for the Medical Certification Requirements as Part of the